emilast/vscode-logfile-highlighter/README.md

 A Visual Studio Code extension for adding color highlighting to log files.
 It is based on standard conventions for log4net log files but hopefully it's general enough to be useful for other variations of log files as well.

-The extension associates with `.log` files and applies coloring to the following elements in the file:
+The extension associates with `.log` files and applies coloring to the different elements in the file, for example:

 * Dates and times in ISO format, such as
 	* `2015-12-09`